operand/agency/examples/demo/README.md

 This demo application is maintained as an experimental development environment as well as a showcase of library features.
-You are encouraged to use the source as a reference point for your own projects but be aware that the quality of the demo application is proof-of-concept only and should not be considered production ready.
+You are encouraged to use the source as a reference point for your own projects but be aware that the quality of this demo application is proof-of-concept only and should not be considered production ready.